jianminchen/Leetcode_Julia/README.md

 11/21/2018<br>
 I started to work on medium level algorithms and it is hard to play with medium level algorithms.
 I have good time to work on coding practice every day.

 I start to set goal from getting interviews or weekly contest ranking to submission count.
-I admire those player with over 7,000 or 5,000 submissions.
+I admire those player with over 2,000  submissions.
 I just passed 1,000 submissions mark.
 I am excited to get used to problem solving, I like to be one of those millions programmer who inspire to be great and hard working programmers.

 I like to write down my feeling and also encourage myself to adapt to medium levle algorithm challenges.
 Slow is fine but definitely I should push myself forward.